-Imagine the enchantment of autumn in the Pavia countryside: a real journey through the vineyards, tastings, handcraft events and all the best of this amazing land!
+Imagine the enchantment of autumn in the Pavia countryside: a real journey through vineyards and wine tastings.
+Let's discover more.

 Autumn fades away Consumes several days in one day It seems like a lazy game But it quickly burns days that appear slow